Samee-277/GLUT-Project/README.md

 # GLUT-Project
 Glut project description

 Hiiiiiii!!!

 This is my GLUT project.
 I will explain you how I make this project.

+A simple 2D Racing Car Game developed using C++ and OpenGL GLUT as a Computer Graphics project.
+The player controls a red racing car and tries to avoid incoming obstacles.
+The obstacles continuously move toward the player, and the score increases whenever an obstacle passes the bottom of the screen.
+As the score increases, the game becomes faster and more challenging.

 ----Setup Instruction-----